jguerra-astro/dynamicall/_sources/Installation.rst.txt

     conda create -n dynamicall python=3.10 # or whatever you want to call your environment conda activate dynamicall

-2. Clone the repository and install the dependencies
+2. Clone the repository in the directory of your choice and install the dependencies

 .. code-block:: bash

     git clone git@github.com:jguerra-astro/dynamicall.git
     cd dynamicall
     conda env update -f dynamicall_env.yml
-    pip install.
+    pip install .

 using venv
 -----------